 Created after World War II, the North Atlantic Treaty Organization (NATO) played a pivotal role in fighting and ultimately winning the Cold War.
-Subsequently, NATO took on different roles in countries like Bosnia and Afghanistan.
-Recently, the role of NATO in Europe has been revisited in the aftermath of the Russian annexation of Crimea.
-Join Active Minds as we take a look at the triumphs and challenges of NATO and how it continues to adapt to the 21st century landscape.
+Today’s NATO’s stated mission is “to guarantee the freedom and security of its members by political and military means.”
+It has also expanded to 30 member countries including some former Soviet staellites and even former Soviet states.
+Recently, the role of NATO in Europe has been revisited in the aftermath of the Russian annexation of Crimea and with the ongoing war in Ukraine.
+Join Active Minds as we take a look at the triumphs and challenges of NATO and how it continues to adapt to the changing 21st century landscape.

 Key Lecture Points

-- The North Atlantic Treaty Organization is a military alliance binding the US, Canada and 26 European nations.
-Its key tenet is Article V which guarantees collective defense—an attack on one member is seen as an attack on all.
-NATO’s activities between 1949 and 1991 reflected its origins as a Cold War institution, with the organization supporting détente between the US and USSR, and at other times fueling the arms race.
+- The North Atlantic Treaty Organization is a military alliance binding the US, Canada and 28 European nations.
+Its key tenet is Article V which guarantees collective defense.
+Thus, an attack on one member constitutes an attack on all.
+NATO’s activities between 1949 and 1991 reflected its origins as a Cold War institution, with the organization supporting détente between the US and USSR, but at other times fueling the arms race.

-- Since the fall of the Soviet Union in 1991, NATO has expanded upon its original mission, becoming involved in crisis management and in forming partnerships with non-NATO members.
-At this time, NATO has forces in Afghanistan, Kosovo and other operations such as a counter-piracy operation off the coast of Somalia.
-Further, NATO membership has come to include former Soviet satellites, including the Czech Republic, Poland and Hungary as well as the former Soviet Republics Latvia, Lithuania and Estonia.
-This eastward expansion was welcomed by most in those countries, but opposed by Russia and Russian sympathetic populations in the region.
+- Since the fall of the Soviet Union in 1991, NATO has expanded its original mission, stating its modern role is “to guarantee the freedom and security of its members by political and military means,” becoming involved in crisis management and in forming partnerships with non-NATO members.
+Recently, NATO has had forces in Afghanistan, Iraq, Kosovo, Libya, Syria and has deployed for other operations such as counter-piracy operations off the coast of Somalia.

 - Prior to the Russian annexation of the Ukrainian territory of Crimea in 2014, some argued that NATO’s new roles and members were helping to reinvent the institution for the 21st century, while others suggested that it is an organization in decline, floundering to come up with some reason for existence since the end of the Cold War.
-With the increased unpredictability of Russia, NATO has a new relevance, returning to its founding purpose of deterring or responding to an attack on a member’s territory.
+Russia’s 2022 invasion of Ukraine, however, has galvanized the NATO alliance to its core mission of securing its member countries against Russian aggression.

 - What was the founding mission of NATO and how has it evolved since the end of the Cold War?